PaulBouchier/six_can/aider_six_can_runner.md

 This is the highest level module in a system that moves six soda cans to a goal area.
 It uses the following resources to accomplish the goal:
-- 'Nav2Pose' class to drive the robot to different poses from where ROS messages are inspected to find if there are any close cans that are within the arena
+- 'Nav2Pose' class to drive the robot to different poses from where 'CanTracker.choose_can()' is called to chose a can to grab.
-- 'CaptureCan' class to move to the nearest can and grasp it and carry it to the goal, drop it, and return success or fail status
+- 'CaptureCan' class to move to the chosen can and grasp it and carry it to the goal, drop it, and return success or fail status

-There is a 'can_finder' node in the system which finds cans in a 360 degree lidar scan and publishes data about the positions of cans (in the map frame) in a geometry_msgs/msg/PoseArray message on topic '/can_positions'.
+There is a 'can_finder' node in the system which finds cans in a 360 degree lidar scan and publishes data about the positions of cans (in the odom frame) in a geometry_msgs/msg/PoseArray message on topic '/can_positions'.
 The 'can_finder' also publishes the range and bearing to the closest can in a geometry_msgs/msg/Point message on topic '/closest_range_bearing'.
 It also publishes a example_msgs/msg/Bool